cardboard-iguana/cardboard-iguana.com/log/2021-12-09-tryhackme-complete-beginner-supplements.md

 <root>&read;</root>
 ```

-The SYSTEM directive allows us to include other files… Possibly quite sensitive ones, depending on the permissions of our webserver and how good the application’s input sanitization is.
+The SYSTEM directive allows us to include other files...
+Possibly quite sensitive ones, depending on the permissions of our webserver and how good the application's input sanitization is.